cl-anssi/DECADES/README.md

 # Content

-This repository contains our Python implementation of the DECADES model presented in our DIMVA '21 submission "Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs".
+This repository contains our Python implementation of the DECADES model presented in our paper "Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs".

 The code can be found in the decades directory: